PenchalaThilak/TeluguCommentToxicityDetection/README.md

 # 🗣️ Telugu Text Toxicity Classifier 🇮🇳

+> **💬 Ever posted something on social media and received a flood of comments — some supportive, some funny, but some... painfully abusive?**
+> In today's digital world, comment sections are a mixed bag.
+This app helps you **automatically filter out toxic or personal Telugu comments** before they affect your mental peace.
+> Whether you're a content creator, moderator, or developer, this tool gives you the power to protect your space online. 🛡️

+---

 A powerful web application that classifies **Telugu comments** as 🔴 **Toxic** or 🟢 **Non-Toxic**.

 Built with: